LibbyH52/Unicorn-Attractor/README.md

 ## UX
 #### User Stories
-* As a user, I would like to be able to create an account, so that I can:
-* create a user profile.
+* As a user, I would like to be able to create an account, so that I can create a user profile.
-* file a bug report.
+* As a user, I would like to be able to create an account, so that I canfile a bug report.
-* comment on bug reports.
+* As a user, I would like to be able to create an account, so that I can comment on bug reports.
-* view available features.
+* As a user, I would like to be able to create an account, so that I can view available features.
-* see what features have been requested by others.
+* As a user, I would like to be able to create an account, so that I can see what features have been requested by others.
-* request features.
+* As a user, I would like to be able to create an account, so that I can request features.
-* vote for features that I would like to see being developed.
+* As a user, I would like to be able to create an account, so that I canvote for features that I would like to see being developed.
-* keep track of my feature requests and bug reports.
+* As a user, I would like to be able to create an account, so that I cankeep track of my feature requests and bug reports.

 #### Wireframes
 My wireframes were developed using Balsamiq and can be found [here](wireframes/)